IBM/zopeneditor-about/README.md

 - Navigate to the project's directory on your machine

-- After making changes to any .scss file, run the command: `gulp styles`
+- After making changes to any .scss file, run the command: `gulp styles`.
+Then, stop the local server, and restart it by running `bundle exec jekyll serve`.

 ### Jekyll: Static site generator